grmjw/Penguins/README.md

 Note that the `50%` value represents power, not speed.
 It is analogous to pressing the gas pedal in a car.
 Consistently keeping it at 50% does not ensure 50% speed; it ensures 50% force from the motors at all times.
 Given that mass is constant, force is proportional to acceleration (F = ma).

-### Files to be checked:
-Everything in this package is written by Team Penguin and hence can be checked.

 ## Radar Setup
 ## Steps to set-up Radar with ROS Foxy on Ubuntu 20.04
 ## Step 1